Class: Aws::Synthetics::Client

 Permanently deletes the specified canary.

-Other esources used and created by the canary are not automatically deleted.
-After you delete a canary that you do not intend to use again, you should also delete the following:
+Other resources used and created by the canary are not automatically deleted.
+After you delete a canary, you should also delete the following:

 The CloudWatch alarms created for this canary.
 These alarms have a name of